 For details on the configuration of networking for your environment, please have a look at openstack_user_config settings reference.

 In a typical production environment, physical network interfaces are combined in bonded pairs for better redundancy and throughput.
 Avoid using two ports on the same multiport network card for the same bonded interface, because a network card failure affects both of the physical network interfaces used by the bond.
 Single (bonded) interfaces are also a supported configuration, but will require the use of VLAN subinterfaces.

-Bridges/switches provide layer 2 connectivity (similar to switches) among physical, logical, and virtual network interfaces within a host.
+Bridges provide layer 2 connectivity (similar to physical switches) among physical, logical, and virtual network interfaces within a host.
 After a bridge/switch is created, the network interfaces are virtually plugged in to it.

-Namespaces provide logically separate layer 3 environments (similar to routers) within a host.
+Network namespaces provide logically separate layer 3 environments (similar to VRFs) within a host.
 Namespaces use virtual interfaces to connect with other namespaces, including the host namespace.
 These interfaces, often called

 vethpairs, are virtually plugged in between namespaces similar to patch cables connecting physical devices such as switches and routers.